wagtail/outreachy/README.md

 # Wagtail’s Outreachy participation

+## 2024

+👋 we’ve not decided whether we’ll take part in 2024.
+We will confirm our participation at the end of September 2024.
+If you want to participate with us, please submit [our expression of interest form](https://docs.google.com/forms/d/e/1FAIpQLScKaKgb8lYkzD2IwEjpPwQ4kxBCcSmUdLJDH3Zfl3IwpCTHTA/viewform?usp=sf_link).

 ## 2023

 Welcome!
 This repository contains all resources for Wagtail’s participation to Outreachy in December 2023: for contributors, mentors, and coordinators.